Skip to content

 Key Takeaways

-- CVSS 10.0 RCE exists in Microsoft Semantic Kernel v1.48.0 and Agent Framework 1.0
+1. CVSS 10.0 RCE vector is present in Microsoft Semantic Kernel v1.48.0 and Agent Framework 1.0.

-2. The Mechanics of Orchestration: Understanding Semantic Kernel
+2. Orchestration Mechanics in Semantic Kernel

 The Execution Pipeline